oVirt/ovirt-node-ng/docs/book/getting-started.md

     make image-install

-This will install the previously generated squashfs image to the `ovirt-node-ng-auto-install.qocw2` disk image.
+This will install the previously generated squashfs image to the `ovirt-node-ng-auto-install.qcow2` disk image.
 The auto-installation ensures that LVM Thin is used, otherwise the upgrade and rollbacks would not work.

 This disk image can be booted in KVM and used for debugging and testing.

-**NOTE:** A root password can be set in the `ovirt-node-ng-auto-install.ks.in` kickstart _before_ the install.
+**NOTE:** A root password can be set in the `ci-image-install.ks` kickstart _before_ the install.

 ## Making Changes